Restream/reindexer/cpp_src/readme.md

 #### MacOS

-By default, OpenSSL support is disabled for MacOS.
+By default, OpenSSL support is disabled for macOS.
 To enable support for functions from the OpenSSL-library, you can configure and build a project from source code by explicitly passing the `ENABLE_OPENSSL` option:
 ```bash
 cmake -DENABLE_OPENSSL=On ..
 cmake --build . -j6